zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 For example, I wanted to be a scientist and that is where a lot of my [[moral hierarchy]] comes from.
 I view scientists sort of __at the top of the production chain__ for [[humanity]].
+And the group of scientists who have __made real breakthroughs and contributions__ that probably added more to human society, I think, than any single other class of human beings.
+__Not to take away anything from art or politics or engineering or business__, but without the science we’d still be [[scrambling]] in the [[dirt]], fighting with sticks and trying to __start fires__.